CesiumGS/3d-tiles/extensions/3DTILES_metadata/1.0.0/README.md

 ### Feature Metadata

-TODO: add brief summary of what a feature is
+A feature is an entity such as a building in a city.
+Features are the finest level of granularity within the tileset.

-Metadata may be assigned to features using the glTF extension [EXT_feature_metadata](https://github.com/CesiumGS/glTF/tree/master/extensions/2.0/Vendor/EXT_feature_metadata/1.0.0).
+Metadata may be assigned to features using the glTF extension [`EXT_feature_metadata`](https://github.com/CesiumGS/glTF/tree/master/extensions/2.0/Vendor/EXT_feature_metadata/1.0.0).

+Feature metadata classes may be included in the `3DTILES_metadata` schema.
+This allows an application to know what classes are used by features before requesting content.

 ### Statistics